AgataMaria/CSNotes-missed-semester/CSNotes-L2.md

 #### ripgrep
-fast and more robust than grep also has a `--files-wihout-match` option thats useful
+fast and more robust than grep also has a `--files-wihout-match` option thats useful.

 ===

 ### shell history